 Sah is the name the Egyptians gave Orion, and he was frequently identified with Osiris.

 BTW, one of the reasons I've become so skeptical of my old belief in Gospel in the Stars/Mazzroth theories is because the claim that what the Constellations are is universal is actually quite wrong.
-Not only are the totally different as far away from Greece as China and Japan and even India.
-But even the other Mediterranean cultures were not as consistent with the Constellation we're used to (which were the Greek's view of them) as people like to claim.
+Not only are they totally different as far away from Greece as China and Japan and even India.
+But even the other Mediterranean cultures were not as consistent with the Constellation we're used to (which is basically the Greek's view of them as adapted by the Romans) as people like to assume.

 It is worth noting though the etymology of the name Sirius may come form Seir.
 From Wikipedia.